Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "Ah, so you’re *Powell’s* replacement, then."

-"...I hate to say it like that, but…"
+"...I hate to say it like that, but..."

 "The needs of command," Fiin intoned.
 "We must not shy from them."